 Another quick way of calming the nervous system is to belt out your favourite song at the top of your lungs!
 Music can really help us relax and feel good, which is then combined with the deep breathing that we already know can activate the parasympathetic nervous system.

 If you’re not a big fan of singing or don’t want to put on an impromptu karaoke session at work, try humming instead.
-Making ‘voo’ or ‘om’ sounds, or simply pressing your lips together and humming, can help with the long, slow out breaths that can calm your nervous system.
+Making ‘voo’ or ‘om’ sounds, or simply pressing your lips together and humming, can help with the long, slow out breaths that can calm your nervous system and aid relaxation.

-There’s plenty of research that says moving your body can really help calm the nervous system, but not everyone has the time to head to the gym whenever they’re feeling stressed out.
+There’s plenty of research that says moving your body can really help lower stress, but not everyone has the time to head to the gym whenever they’re feeling stressed out.
 If you want to calm your nervous system quickly then try a few minutes of dancing.

 Just like with singing, even just the act of putting on your favourite song can be a mood booster.
 However, add in a little bit of movement and you’ve got yourself an effective calming technique!
 We love a kitchen disco at The Anti-Burnout Club, so here’s a member-curated playlist that can help get you moving.